 Pornography perpetuates a sexually toxic environment.
-Efforts to prevent pornography exposure and addiction, to educate individuals and families concerning its harms, and to develop recovery programs must be addressed systemically in ways that hold
+Efforts to prevent pornography exposure and addiction, to educate individuals and families concerning its harms, and to develop recovery programs must be addressed systemically in ways that

-broader influences accountable.
+hold broader influences accountable.

 In Saturday's edition of the New York Times, Matt Apuzzo reports that the Department of Justice is locked in a prolonged standoff with WhatsApp.
-The government is frustrated by its lack of real-time access to messages protected by the company's
+The government is frustrated by its lack of real-time access to messages protected by the

-end-to-end encryption .
+company's end-to-end encryption .
 The story may represent a disturbing preview of the next front in the FBI's war against encryption.

 It appears that the Department of Justice is considering pursuing another, similarly dangerous legal attack on encryption.
 The fact that the government is even considering such an action proves that our worst fears were right.

 This time they're targeting WhatsApp, the Facebook-owned messaging app which started adding strong end-to-end encryption in 2014 .
-According to the New York Times, the government has obtained a wiretap order, authorizing real time acquisition of the
+According to the New York Times, the government has obtained a wiretap order, authorizing real time acquisition of

-comply with a similar order by a Brazilian court earlier this month.
+unable to comply with a similar order by a Brazilian court earlier this month.
 The whole point of end-to-end encryption is that no one but the intended recipient of a message is able to decipher it.

 From the New York Times' reporting, it looks like the government has so far only obtained an initial wiretap order--demanding WhatsApp to turn over message content it can't access.
-The Department of Justice has not yet decided whether to ask the court
+The Department of Justice has not yet decided whether to ask the

-text in response to the wiretap order.
+provide plain text in response to the wiretap order.

 If the government decides to seek that second order against WhatsApp, it would almost certainly be grounded, not in the All Writs Act but in the technical assistance provision of the Wiretap Act .
 So while the result of the All Writs Act

 litigation in San Bernardino wouldn't directly control the outcome of any Wiretap Act case against WhatsApp, courts apply similar tests in the two contexts.
-In both All Writs and Wiretap Act cases, courts evaluate whether compliance with an order would
+In both All Writs and Wiretap Act cases, courts evaluate whether compliance with an order

-constitute an undue burden.
+would constitute an undue burden.
 Therefore all the rather convincing arguments Apple has made in San Bernardino would be available to WhatsApp as well.

 As of now, we're unable to find any additional publicly available information regarding the order against WhatsApp.
 The New York Times reports that, unlike in the San Bernardino case, the WhatsApp litigation is being kept under seal.
-We'll keep an eye
+We'll keep

-security for the sake of enabling click-of-the-mouse surveillance.
+compromise our security for the sake of enabling click-of-the-mouse surveillance.

 A scientific study has found that Instagram' s decision to ban certain words linked to pro-anorexia posts may have actually made the problem worse.